SHIMURA0/SHIMURA0/README.md

 - 👀 I’m interested in Mathematics, Statistics, Physics and Artificial Intelligence.
 - 🌱 I’m currently learning Deep Learning and Large Language Models.
 - 💞️ I’m looking to collaborate on Programming and Mathematical Proofs.
-- 📫 Email HZHANG075@e.ntu.edu.sg to find me.
+- 📫 If you want to dicuss with me, just email me HZHANG075@e.ntu.edu.sg.

 <!---
 SHIMURA0/SHIMURA0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.